On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Preliminaries

 Suppose for a moment that $\Mon(\sfV_B, b)$ is connected.
 Then for $\rho := \dim \NS(\sX_b)_\IQ$, $\sfV$ admits an orthogonal decomposition $\mathbf{1}_S^{\oplus \rho} \oplus \sfP$, where $\sfP$ is a VHS polarized by the pairing induced by $\bxi$ and $\mathbf{1}_S$ is the unit VHS.
 Note that the Hodge structure $\sfP_b = (\sfP_{B, b}, \sfP_{\dR, b})$, together with its polarization, is of K3-type and satisfies the hypothesis of \ref{thm: Zarhin}.
 Let $E$ be the endomorphism field of $\sfP_b$.
 As $\Mon(\sfV_B, b) = \Mon^\circ(\sfV_B, b) \subseteq \MT(\sfV_{b}) = \MT(\sfP_b)$ and $\MT(\sfP_{b})$ commutes with $E$, the $E$-action on $\sfP_{B, b}$ commutes with $\pi_1(S, b)$ and hence extends to an action on $\sfP$ (see e.g., \cite[Cor.~12]{Peters}).
 If $\sfV$ (or equivalently $\sfP$) has maximal monodromy, we say that $(\sX/S, \bxi)$ is in case (R+) if $E$ is totally real and (CM) if $E$ is CM; we further divide (R+) into case (R1) for $\dim_E \sfP_{B, b}$ odd and case (R2) for $\dim_E \sfP_{B, b}$ even.
 We say we are in case (R2') if $\sfV$ has non-maximal monodromy, which can only happen when $E$ is totally real and $\dim_E \sfP_{B, b} = 4$.
 See \cite[Prop.~6.4(iii)]{Moonen} and its proof.

 If $\Mon(\sfV_B, b)$ is not connected, we say that $(\sX/S, \bxi)$ is in case $?$ for $?$ = (R1), (R2), (CM) or (R2') if it is in case $?$ up to replacing $S$ by a connected \'etale cover $S'$ and $b$ by a lift such that $\Mon(\sfV_B, b)$ becomes connected.
-The definition is clearly independent of the choice of $S'$.
+The definition is clearly independent of these choices.